Marylebone: Streets

 Punch or May Day by Benjamin Robert Haydon (1829), depicts St Marylebone Church in the background.

 Some of Marylebone's major streets form a grid pattern such as Gloucester Place, Baker Street, Wimpole Street, Harley Street and Portland Place, with smaller mews between the major streets.

 Mansfield Street is a short continuation of Chandos Street built by the Adam brothers in 1770, on a plot of ground which had been underwater.
 Most of its houses are fine buildings with exquisite interiors, which if put on the market now would have an expected price in excess of £10 million.
 At Number 13 lived religious architect John Loughborough Pearson who died in 1897, and designer of Castle Drogo and New Delhi Sir Edwin Lutyens, who died in 1944.
 Immediately across the road at 61 New Cavendish Street lived Natural History Museum creator Alfred Waterhouse.

 Queen Anne Street is an elegant cross-street which unites the northern end of Chandos Street with Welbeck Street.
 The painter J. M. W. Turner moved to 47 Queen Anne Street in 1812 from 64 Harley Street, now divided into numbers 22 and 23, and owned the house until his death in 1851.
 It was known as "Turner's Den", becoming damp, dilapidated, dusty, dirty, with dozens of Turner's works of art now in the National Gallery scattered throughout the house, walls covered in tack holes and a drawing room inhabited by cats with no tails.

 During the same period a few hundred yards to the east, Chandos House in Chandos Street was used as the Austro-Hungarian Embassy and residence of the fabulously extravagant Ambassador Prince Paul Anton III Esterhazy, seeing entertainment on a most lavish scale.
 The building is one of the finest surviving Adam houses in London, and now lets rooms.

 Wimpole Street runs from Henrietta Place north to Devonshire Street, becoming Upper Wimpole en route – the latter where Arthur Conan Doyle opened his ophthalmic practice at number 2 in 1891; Conan Doyle's fictional detective Sherlock Holmes also had his residence in Marylebone at 221b Baker Street.
 Nearby at a six-floor Grade II 18th-century house at 57 Wimpole Street is where Paul McCartney resided from 1964 to 1966, staying on the top floor of girlfriend Jane Asher's family home.
 John Lennon wrote "I Want to Hold Your Hand" on a piano in the basement.
 A further Beatles connection is that they, and many other musicians have recorded at the Abbey Road Studios.
 At her father's house at number 50 Wimpole Street lived for some time between 1840 and 1845, Elizabeth Barrett, then known as the author of a volume of poems, and who afterwards escaped and was better known as Elizabeth Barrett Browning.
-Today, at the bottom end of Wimpole at Wigmore can be found a sandwich shop named Barrett's.